Category: Blog

 In my case, it’s,

 I am able to think the most clearly when on the bike, alone, and I don’t experience greetings from strangers as mundane pleasantries.
-Instead, it reads to me as,
+Instead, they feel like,

 *Snap*